mroi/apple-internals/README.md

 [**snapUtil**](https://github.com/ahl/apfs)
 Manages APFS snapshots.

+The Makefile aggregates various kinds of information from the system in a SQLite database and checks the internals text file against this information.
+Collected details include:

+* all file names of the installed macOS and the iOS, tvOS, and watchOS simulators
+* linkages of binaries to libraries
+* entitlements for all executables
+* plain-text strings embedded in binaries
+* launchd service descriptions and bundle Info.plist content
+* lists of assets inside asset catalogs

 ___
 This work is licensed under the [MIT license](https://mit-license.org) so you can freely use and share as long as you retain the copyright notice and license text.